fabiocmad/portfolio_project_1-2_inch_footprint/README.md

-Sign Up Page adapts and change according to screen size  | Pass Home Page adapts and change according to screen size  | Pass Headers and Paragraphs adapts and respond according to screen size  | Pass
+Sign Up Page adapts and change according to screen size  | Pass Home Page adapts and change according to screen size  | Pass Headers and Paragraphs adapts and respond according to screen size  | Pass Sign Up test and credentials are sent to "https://formdump.codeinstitute.net/" | Pass

 Testing - Header on Several Screen Sizes | Result
 ------------ | -------------